Healthy Homes Assessment Ōtāne

 Rental Property Home Assessments Ōtāne

-Property rental areas that are affected to The Healthy Homes Standard in Ōtāne include each:
+Areas of rental properties that are impacted by The Healthy Homes Standards in Ōtāne include each:

 • Dining Room